sanjacob/jsan.ch/content/posts/method-chaining-view-swiftui.md

 ## Related material

 - Apple developer documentation: [environmentkey][environmentkey]
-- Stackoverflow: [Howe to implement custom callback action][so-callback]
+- Stackoverflow: [How to implement custom callback action][so-callback]
 - Stackoverflow: [How to store closure in @Environment][so-closure-env]
 - Stackoverflow: [How to implement function like onAppear][so-answer]